Get 50% Discount Offer 26 Days

 How to Fix “This Site Can’t Provide a Secure Connection” Error When Using MAMP

-As we mentioned earlier, with a MAMP installation, the most likely culprit of this issue is that your localhost environment is lacking an SSL certificate to establish a secure connection.
+As previously mentioned, in a MAMP installation, the most common cause of this issue is the absence of an SSL certificate in your local host environment, preventing a secure connection.

-Fortunately, it’s relatively easy to create one using OpenSSL, and doing so should resolve your error message.
-The following instructions are designed for macOS users, but they should also work on Linux.
+Fortunately, you can create one using OpenSSL, which is a straightforward process and should resolve the error message.
+These instructions are tailored for macOS users but are also applicable to Linux.

 Step 1: Create a Root SSL Certificate